A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 Homogenization will give milk a more stable and uniform appearance, but looks can be very deceiving as homogenization has been called out for starting heart problems.

-The homogenization of milk started in the 1930's and 1940's which "coincidentally" are the decades where the rise in atherosclerotic heart disease seem to begin.
+Homogenization of milk started in the 1930's and 1940's which "coincidentally" are the decades where the rise in atherosclerotic heart disease seem to begin.

-However, just to be fair it's also around the same time that vegetable oils began to replace the healthier saturated fats in people's diets.
+the same time that vegetable oils began to replace the healthier

-Homogenization as the cause of the sudden rise in heart disease is a theory developed and studied by Kurt A. Oster, MD from the early 1960's to the mid 1980's.
+The homogenization process as the cause of the sudden rise in heart disease is a theory developed and studied by Kurt A. Oster, MD from the early 1960's to the mid 1980's.

 It's thought the homogenization of milk fats creates dysfunctional fats which may result in the scarring of your blood vessels followed by increased cholesterol patches, followed by clogged arteries.